Kotlin/api-guidelines/docs/topics/api-guidelines-build-for-multiplatform.md

 ## Promote your library

-Your library can be featured on the [JetBrains' search platform](https://klibs.io/).
+You can feature your library on [klibs.io](https://klibs.io/), the search platform where developers discover and evaluate Kotlin Multiplatform libraries.

-It's designed to make it easy to look for Kotlin Multiplatform libraries based on their target platforms.
+[klibs.io](https://klibs.io/) automatically lists libraries that meet its listing criteria.

-Libraries that meet the criteria are added automatically.
-For more information on how to add your library, see [FAQ](https://klibs.io/faq).
+To check whether your library qualifies, see the [FAQ](https://klibs.io/faq).